 - How to test placement without drilling a hole

-- Cabinet knob placement tools that will help put the knob hole where you want it
+- Cabinet knob placement tools that will put the hole where you want it

 - Tips and tricks I’ve gained over decades of cabinet installation